Learning Equilibria of Games via Payoff Queries: Congestion games

 In a \emph{network congestion game}, resources correspond to the edges in a directed multigraph $G=(V,E)$.
 Each player $i$ is assigned an origin node $o_i$, and a destination node $d_i$.
 A strategy for player~$i$ consists of a sequence of edges that form a directed path from $o_i$ to $d_i$, and the strategy set $S_i$ consists of all such paths.
 In a \emph{symmetric} network congestion game all players have the same origin and destination nodes.
-We write a symmetric network congestion game as $\Gamma=(\N, V, E, (f_e)_{e\in E}, o, d)$.
-Note that~$V$,~$E$,~$o$, and~$d$ collectively define the strategy space $(S_i)_{i\in\N}$.
+We write a symmetric network congestion game as $\Gamma=(\N, V, E, (f_e)_{e\in E}, o, d)$, where collectively~$V$,~$E$,~$o$, and~$d$ succinctly define the strategy space $(S_i)_{i\in\N}$.
 We consider two types of network, directed acyclic graphs, and the special case of parallel links.
 We assume that initially we only know the number of players $n$ and the strategy space.
 The latency functions are completely unknown initially.
-A payoff query presents an assignment of at most $n$ players to every strategy of the congestion game and learns the costs of strategies with the assigned loads.
-As a shorthand for defining strategy profiles, we use notation of the form $\s \leftarrow (1 \mapsto p, 3 \mapsto q)$.
-This example defines $\s$ to be a four-player strategy profile that assigns 1 player to $p$ and 3 players to $q$, where $p$ and $q$ will be paths from source to sink in a symmetric network congestion game.
-We use $\query(\s)$ to denote a query with an assignment $\s$ of at most $n$ players to the pure strategies.
-It returns a function~$c_\s$, which gives the cost of each strategy when $\s$ is played.
+As discussed in Section~\ref{sec:querymodel}, we use several different querying models for congestion games.